21/07/2023

 Click on the pictures below to enlarge them

-There were several discussions on various internet forums about the purpose of platforms on top of after elevator wells of IJN aircraft carriers "Akagi" (see above), "Kaga" and "Ryujo".
+There were discussions on various internet forums about the purpose of platforms on top of after elevator wells of IJN aircraft carriers "Akagi" (see above), "Kaga" and "Ryujo".

 Usual answer was - those are double elevators, similar to those on HMS "Ark Royal".I’ll show, that those are not double elevators, but 後部飛行機昇降台上部覆 = "after elevator top covers", placed to protect after elevator from being damaged by landing plane.
 It was impossible to lower them below level of flying deck.